-You will be responsible for your private utility charges such as electricity, telephone, insurance premiums for your personal contents insurance.
-You will also be responsible for the maintenance and repair of the interior of your apartment.
+You are responsible for your private utility charges such as electricity, telephone, insurance premiums for your personal contents insurance.
+You are also responsible for the maintenance and repair of the interior of your apartment.

 We will maintain everything outside of your apartment and all grounds, the Village facilities and Ranfurly House, etc.

-Residents will always be welcome to talk to the Manager about any aspect of the operation of the Village.
+Residents are always welcome to talk to the Manager about any aspect of the operation of the Village.